Raj-dot-GitHub/Statistics/README.md

 # Statistics

-This repository contains essential statistical concepts whhich are frequently asked in data science interviews in big-techs.
+This repository contains essential statistical concepts which are frequently asked in data science interviews in big-techs.
 Here I have listed the concepts with their reference from best sources.
 The repository will get updated on a regular basis.
 So knowing all these let's learn something new...

 **1. What is P-Value in Statistics?
 [Click Here](https://www.investopedia.com/terms/p/p-value.asp)**